PedroCarrinhoRibeiro/UPMEM_MLP/README.md

 UPMEM and C parallel implementation of an Multi-Layer perceptron in UPMEM DIMMs.

 The implementation follows a host-device fashion.
 The MRAM banks and for some cases the WRAM banks, of the UPMEM DIMMs are used.
 The training was implemented both on sequentially on a CPU and in single-DPU multithreading on the DIMMs.
-The inference was implemented both sequentially on a CPU and in multi-DPU multithreading on the DIMMs
+The inference was implemented both sequentially on a CPU and in multi-DPU multithreading on the DIMMs.

 The main kernel functions are the following:

 exponential: macro for exponential.
 For further detail read our paper. note that math.h does not work
 Ceil: ceil function. note that math.h does not work
 min: min function. note that math.h does not work
 max: max function. note that math.h does not work
 kMartixByMatrixElementwise: multithreading element-wise matrix multiplication.
 kMartixSubstractMatrix: multithreading element-wise matrix subtraction.
 kSigmoid: applies sigmoid to a matrix.
 Multithreading is used
 kSigmoid_d: applies sigmoid derivative to a matrix.
 Multithreading is used
 kReLU: ReLu function.
 Multithreading is used
 kDot: Matrix multiplication.
 Multithreading is used
 kDot_m1_m2T: Matrix multiplication where matrix 2 is transposed.
 Multithreading is used.
 kDot_m1T_m2: Matrix multiplication where matrix 1 is transposed.
 Multithreading is used.
 kFit: trains an MLP
 kTest: inference on MLP.

-If you plan on using this code or parts of this code please cite: https://ieeexplore.ieee.org/abstract/document/10768222 I highly advise that you read it before using the code.
+If you plan on using this code or parts of this code please cite: https://ieeexplore.ieee.org/abstract/document/10768222
+I highly advise that you read it before using the code.
 Author: Pedro Jose Carrinho Ribeiro

 ```
 @inproceedings{carrinho2024processing,